cozy-creator/gen-server/README.md

 ### Configuration Details

 - **filesystem_type**: Specifies the type of file system to use.
 Options are `LOCAL` or `S3`.
 - **workspace_dir**: The default directory where files will be saved and loaded from.
-Defaults to your home directory at `~/.comfy-creator`.
+Defaults to your home directory at `~/.cozy-creator`.
-- **models_dirs**: Directories where `comfy-creator` will search for checkpoint files.
+- **models_dirs**: Directories where `cozy-creator` will search for checkpoint files.
 Includes paths to general models and specific models like stable diffusion.
-Defaults to `~/.comfy-creator/models`.
+Defaults to `~/.cozy-creator/models`.
 - **s3_credentials**: Contains the credentials for reading files from and writing files to an S3 bucket; only used if filesystem_type is set to S3.
   - **bucket_name**: The name of the S3 bucket.
   - **endpoint_fqdn**: The fully qualified domain name of the S3 endpoint.